NVIDIA-AI-IOT/jetbot/docs/software_setup/sd_card.md

 2. Connect to a WiFi network using the Ubuntu desktop GUI

 Your Jetson Nano should now automatically connect to the WiFi at boot and display it's IP address on the piOLED display.

+???+ tip
+    If you're having trouble figuring out how to get connected to Wi-Fi, check out the [Wi-Fi setup](wifi_setup.md) page for more detailed instructions

 ### Step 4 - Connect to JetBot from web browser